openxpki/openxpki/doc/quickstart.rst

 Import Root CA
 ##############

-The Root CA is outside the scope of OpenXPKI, we recommend to use [clca](https://github.com/openxpki/clca).
+The Root CA is outside the scope of OpenXPKI, we recommend to use `clca <https://github.com/openxpki/clca>`_.

 As OpenXPKI needs to be able to build the full chain for any certificate, we need to import the Root CA(s) first::